 The more immediate benefit is that retirement savings in tax-deferred accounts help reduce current taxes, possibly one of the greatest source of costs for small businesses.
 Of course, the tax saved with your contribution will have to be paid eventually when you take retirement distributions from the SEP-IRA.

 The SEP IRA is better known by its initials than its full name (Simplified Employee Plan IRA).
-For 2018 it has a contribution limit of the lesser of 25% of compensation up to $275,000, or $55,000 whichever is less.
+For 2018 the SEP IRA contribution limits are the lesser of 25% of compensation up to $275,000, or $55,000 whichever is less.
 You may note that this is significantly higher than the limit for most 401(k)s plans, except those that have a profit sharing option.
-SEP contributions are generally deductible from the business’ income, subject to certain IRS rules.
+SEP IRA rules generally allow contributions to be deductible from the business’ income, subject to certain SEP IRA IRS rules.

-One of the wrinkles of the SEP IRA is that if you have employees, you have to make a contribution of the same percentage of compensation as you are contributing for yourself.
+One of the wrinkles of SEP IRA eligibility is that it applies to employees: you have to make a contribution of the same percentage of compensation as you are contributing for yourself.
 So if you have employees, another plan such as a Solo 401(k) might be a better choice.

-The Solo 401(k) also known as the individual 401(k) brings large company features to the self employed.
+The Solo 401(k) also known as the individual 401(k) brings large company features to the self-employed.
 It generally makes sense for businesses with no common law employees.
-Owners and their spouses, if involved in the business, are eligible.
+One of the Solo 401k benefits is that just owners and their spouses, if involved in the business, are eligible.
+Employees are not.
 So, if you are interested in just your own retirement plan (and your spouse’s), a Solo 401(k) may work better for you than a SEP IRA.
-If your business expands to include employees and you want to offer an employer sponsored retirement plan as a benefit to them, then you should consider a traditional company 401(k) option.
+If your business expands to include employees and you want to offer an employer-sponsored retirement plan as a benefit to them, then you should consider a traditional company 401(k) option.

-The Traditional Solo 401(K) works in the same way as the SEP IRA: it defers income taxes to retirement.
+The Traditional Solo 401k rules work in the same way as the SEP IRA: it defers income taxes to retirement.
 It makes sense if you believe that you will be in an equal or lower tax bracket in retirement.
-Those who think that they may be in a higher tax bracket in retirement should consider a Roth option for their Solo 401(k): it will allow you to contribute now on an after tax basis, and will benefit from tax-free distributions from the account after retirement.
+Those who think that they may be in a higher tax bracket in retirement should consider a Roth option for their Solo 401(k): it will allow you to contribute now on an after-tax basis, and you will benefit from tax-free distributions from the account after retirement.
+A Roth 401k calculator may be required to compare the benefits.
 Again, the Roth option is not available in SEP accounts.

-You can contribute the same amount to a Solo 401(k) as you might in its corporate cousins: up to 100% of compensation, up to $18,500 a year when you are younger than 50 years old, with an additional $6,000 annual catch-up contribution for those over 50 years of age.
+Solo 401k contribution limits permit you to contribute the same amount as you might in its corporate cousins: up to 100% of compensation, up to $18,500 a year when you are younger than 50 years old, with an additional $6,000 annual catch-up contribution for those over 50 years of age.

-In addition profit sharing can be contributed to the Solo 401(k), up to 25% of compensation (based on maximum compensation of $275,000) for a maximum from all contributions of $55,000 for those under 50 years of age and $61,000 for those over 50 years of age.
+In addition, profit sharing can be contributed to the Solo 401(k).
+The Solo 401k limits for contributions are up to 25% of compensation (based on maximum compensation of $275,000) for a maximum from all contributions of $55,000 for those under 50 years of age and $61,000 for those over 50 years of age.

 Another difference with the SEP IRA is that the Solo 401(k) can be set up to allow loans.
-In that way you are able to access your savings if needed without taking a tax penalty.
+In that way, you are able to access your savings if needed without suffering a tax penalty.

 The SEP IRA is simpler to set up and administer.
 However, the Solo 401(k) provides more flexibility, especially for contribution amounts.
 Given that the amount saved is one of the key factors for retirement success, that should be a consideration.